Food preparation

 Roasted Sago sticks on Siberut Island

 Roasted sago starch is the staple food for Mentawai people living in the moist, tropical forests of Siberut Island, off the coast of Western Sumatra in Indonesia.
-On the other hand, sago boiled to porridge, is eaten as a staple…
+On the other hand, sago, boiled to porridge, is eaten as a staple…

 Mangrove apples at the Mekong Delta

 Mangrove apples are the fruits of Sonneratia sp. trees, one of the important genera of trees in the Mangrove forests of Southeast Asia.
 All species of Sonneratia will develop edible Mangrove apples.
-These fruits are slightly different in shape, orientation…
+The various Sonneratia species differ slightly in shape,…

 Boiling water in bamboo

-Boiling water in green bamboo stems (‘culms’ would be the botanically correct term) is not a big skill, but it represents the basic cooking technique in Southeast Asian forests.
-One of the following articles will build on that and will…
+Boiling water in green bamboo stems (‘culms’ would be the botanically correct term) is not a significant skill, but it represents the basic cooking technique in Southeast Asian forests.
+One of the following articles will build on that and explain…

 Green-billed Malkoha bird on the spit